fieldtrip/website/tutorial/salzburg.md

     cfg.operation = '((x1-x2)./x2)*100';
     S1bl=ft_math(cfg,sourcepstS1,sourcepreS1);

 The result is then interpolated on the template mri after the individual dipole locations are set back to be equal with the template_grid locations.
-This is done with [**reference: ft_sourceinterpolate](/\*\*reference/ ft_sourceinterpolate).
+This is done with **[ft_sourceinterpolate](/reference/ft_sourceinterpolate)**.

     if isunix
       templatefile = '~fieldtrip/template/anatomy/single_subj_T1.nii';